Kwai Tara Riverside Villas Review

 Like many other budget hotels in KL, showers have no curtains or partitions…

 That said, you’re always going to find minor faults at any budget hotel in KL.
-In the instance of Izumi there were small reddish brown stains on bed linen.
+In the instance of Izumi, there were small reddish brown stains on bed linen.
 Some of the bathroom fixtures looked as if it needed some screw tightening.

 IMG_8755

-Take a look at my reviews for Sky Hotel Bukit Bintang and Hotel Capitol that are all in the vicinity of Izumi Hotel.
+Take a look at my reviews for Sky Hotel Bukit Bintang and Hotel Capitol which are all in the vicinity of Izumi Hotel.
 All have the same particular faults but not a big deal really.

 Jalan Alor in Bukit Bintang Malaysia